b4gm4n/Crib-Sheets/dns/email-authentication/README.md

  ### DKIM - DomainKeys Identified Mail
 This is a method of email authentication that helps prevent spammers impersonating the domain.
-DKIM uses a public key to authenticate where an email came from, that it actually came from a server that sends emails from that domain.
+DKIM uses a public key to authenticate where an email came from, that it actually came from the server that sends emails for that domain.
 A pair of cryptographic keys are used: a private key for the sender to sign messages with, and a public key for the receiver to verify signatures.
-A receiver cannot use the public key to sign messages, and vice versa.

 Each email will contain a DKIM header, which contains a digital signature.
 The receiving email server can check the DKIM DNS record, obtain the public key, and use the public key to verify the digital signature.